 For more information about your class's reunion fund, contact Brian Dohe, Director, Annual Fund.

 Project: Launched in 2000, the 10th Reunion Scholarship Endowment celebrates this milestone reunion through a need-based scholarship fund.

-Project: Initiated three years ago, the 25th Reunion Scholarship Endowment was established by the College to ensure that each graduating class can contribute to the benefit of future generations by making a substantial donation at its 25th Reunion.
+Project: The 25th Reunion Scholarship Endowment was established by the College to ensure that each graduating class can contribute to the benefit of future generations by making a substantial donation at its 25th Reunion.